Charles H. Campbell

 named Abraham H., was born at Lexington, Scott county, Indiana, in 1825, and in later life became

-fantry, and was elected first lieutenant of one of its companies.
-He married Mary Jane Doolittle,
+Infantry, and was elected first lieutenant of one of its companies.
+He married

 who was born at Lexinton in 1825, and died in 1895, after becoming the mother of five children, of